nwicki/SMGP-2021/assignment6/README.md

 An additional menu was thus added to our GUI with the name `Bonus Task 2`.
 The interface is very similar to the one for PCA, except that eigen faces are now features (components of the latent variable).

-We also implemented manually the decoder in C++ allowing us to reconstruct the mesh vertices from any latent variable sample directly inside the C++ code.
+We also implemented manually the VAE decoder in C++ allowing us to reconstruct the mesh vertices from any latent variable sample directly inside the C++ code.
 This means the user can have the same freedom to adjust the feature weights as in PCA and see the resulting mesh at interactive rates.

 #### Results